A Brief History

 August of 2012 saw all eyes within the Club, indeed all eyes within the nation, turning to the spectacular 2012 Olympic Games in London.
 The Club always expects an upsurge in interest for the sport in Olympic year, but no-one was prepared for the number of enquiries received during and since London 2012!

 At one stage there were four or five enquiries being received each day, from beginners of all ages, fitness levels and experience.
 The beginner’s sessions held on Sunday mornings saw up to 10 beginners each week enjoying a free initial session, before being invited to join the Club’s Trial Learn to Row scheme.
 The Club is proud not to have turned anyone away, the coaches doing magnificent work to ensure that everyone, whatever their age or aspiration, had a go!
-Many of the trial participants went on to become members of the Club, and the momentum has continued, happily at more manageable levels, throughout the 12 months following the Olympics.
-The Club’s professionalism in dealing with newcomers to the Sport has been polished to a very high standard and we now have a larger and more rounded membership than at any time in the Club’s history.
+Many of the trial participants went on to become members of the Club, leaving us with a larger and more rounded membership than at any time before in the Club’s history.

 As the Club entered its 150th Anniversary year, it soon became apparent that 2013 was going to be a very busy year.
 The Club’s entries at head races became so large that the trailer was full and additional boats had to be carried to events on cars, or by borrowing space on other clubs trailers.
-Very early on in the year it was decided that a second trailer was needed and funds were raised in a very short period to allow the Club to make this important purchase.
-Trent Rowing Club has now become a Club that regularly turns up at events with two trailers full of boats, and by Burton Regatta the latest Club Wins record had been well and truly beaten.
-The season ended over the August Bank Holiday weekend, with a total of 24 Head wins, 74 Regatta wins and 5 Victor Ludorum’s to show for the season.
+Early on in the year it was decided that a second trailer was needed and the purchase allowed even larger Trent regatta entries.
+The season ended over the August Bank Holiday weekend, with a total of 25 Head wins, 75 Regatta wins and 5 Victor Ludorum’s to show for the season.
 Members also enjoyed representation at the Junior Inter-regional Regatta and brought a Bronze medal away from the Junior National Championships.

-Planning permission for the Boat Barn was granted by East Staffordshire Borough Council in December 2008, and preparations for the scheme commenced with land clearance and the completion of ground assessment surveys.
-It is hoped to be in a position to commence construction of the building within the next couple of years.
+Planning permission for the new building was granted by East Staffordshire Borough Council in 2022 and it planned to be in a position to commence construction of the building within the next couple of years.

 Trent Rowing Club is a proud institution with a long and varied history.
 The current management see themselves as the ‘guardians’ of the Club who’s job it is to protect the Club and to ensure that it will be here for future generations to enjoy as we, and generations before us, have.